Use case: minimise execution times by performing long-running tasks concurrently in separate processes.

 interrupts.

-If execution of a mirai surpasses the timeout set via the ‘.timeout’ argument, the mirai will resolve to an ‘errorValue’.
+If execution of a mirai surpasses the timeout set via the ‘.timeout’ argument, the mirai will resolve to an ‘errorValue’ of 5L (timed out).
 This can, amongst other things, guard against mirai processes that have the potential to hang and never return.

 #> 'errorValue' int 5 | Timed out